Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches

 We here first a brief presentation on River Flow and Supply Chain Management: \begin{enumerate} \item River Flow datasets aim at predicting the river network flows for 48 hours in the future at specific locations.
 These locations are 8 sites in the Mississippi River network in the United States and were obtained from the US National Weather Service.
 Dataset rf2 extends rf1 since it contains additional precipitation forecast information for each of the 8 sites. \item The datasets scm1d and sm20d come from the Trading Agent Competition in Supply Chain Management (TAC SCM) tournament from 2010.
 More details about data preprocessing can be found in \cite{groves2015optimizing}.
 The dataset contains prices of products at specific days, and the task is to predict to the next day mean price (scm1d) or mean price for 20-days in the future (scm20d) for each product in the simulation. \end{enumerate}

 To conduct these experiments, the train-test splits used are the ones available at \url{http://mulan.sourceforge.net/datasets-mtr.html}.
 Besides, we used multi-output Kernel Ridge Regression framework and an input Gaussian kernel and an operator $M = I_d$.
-We selected regularisation parameter $\lambda$ and bandwidth of kernel $\sigma^2$ via a 5-fold cross-validation.
-Results are averages over 30 replicates for sketched models. \\ We compare our non-sketched framework with the sketched one, and we furthermore compare our $p$-sparsified sketches with Accumulation sketch from \cite{chen2021accumulations} and CountSketch from \cite{Clarkson2017}.
+We selected regularisation parameter $\lambda_n$ and bandwidth of kernel $\sigma^2$ via a 5-fold cross-validation.
+Results are averages over 30 replicates for sketched models.

+We compare our non-sketched framework with the sketched one, and we furthermore compare our $p$-sparsified sketches with Accumulation sketch from \cite{chen2021accumulations} and CountSketch from \cite{Clarkson2017}.
 Moreover, we report the range of results obtained by SOTA methods available at \cite{spyromitros2016multi}.
 All results in terms of Test RRMSE are reported in Table \ref{table:fmtr_full_res}, we see that our $p$-sparsified sketches allow to ally statistical and computational performance, since we maintain an accuracy of the same order as without sketching, and these sketches outperform Accumulation in terms of training times (see \cref{table:mtr_results}).
 In comparison to SOTA, our framework does not compete with the best results obtained in \cite{spyromitros2016multi}, but almost always remains within the range of results obtained with SOTA methods.